A vintage map of Europe showing countries, regions, and major bodies of water, decorated with ornate borders and Latin labels.

 Our most significant link to the British Crown is through the Woodville and Somerset successions.
 This lineage provides a "Double-Blood" connection to the English throne:

-• The Woodville Link: Through Jacquetta of Luxembourg, Duchess of Bedford, our House is inextricably linked to the House of York.
+• The Plantagenet & Woodville Link: Through Jacquetta of Luxembourg, Duchess of Bedford, our House is inextricably linked to the House of York.
 Her daughter, Elizabeth Woodville, became Queen of England, making our lineage "Kinsmen to the Crown."
+This heritage represents the blood of the Plantagenet Kings, connecting us to King Edward III.

 • The Somerset/Beaufort Link: Through Edward Somerset, 4th Earl of Worcester, we share the blood of the Dukes of Beaufort.
-This line is a legitimized branch of the House of Plantagenet, connecting us to the current House of Windsor through shared ancestors like King Edward III.
+This line is a legitimate branch of the House of Plantagenet, connecting us to the current House of Windsor through shared ancestors such as King Edward III.

-The House of Luxemburg-Görlitz carries the legacy of the Constables of France.
+The House of Luxembourg-Görlitz carries the legacy of the Constables of France.

-In the modern era, the House of Luxembourg-Görlitz operates as a Non-Reigning Sovereign House.
+In the modern era, the House of Luxemburg-Görlitz operates as a Non-Reigning Sovereign House under the leadership of H.I.R.H.
+Prince-Regent Amir.
 We maintain a posture of "Fraternal Respect" toward:

 • The Grand Ducal House of Luxembourg: Acknowledging shared ancestral roots while maintaining our distinct identity as the Görlitz branch.

-• The British Peerage: Recognizing the shared Somerset/Worcester heritage that binds our family to the history of the United Kingdom.
+• The British Peerage: Recognizing the shared Somerset, Percy, Neville, and Spencer heritage that binds our family to the history and nobility of the United Kingdom.